Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - Images and paragraphs in The Facts section not displaying in the desired order:
    - Resolved by adding Bootstrap **order class** - ```order-lg-2``` & ```order-lg-1``` to affected images and paragraphs

+- Heading in Welcome section not rendering correctly on Internet Explorer:
+   - Not yet resolved
 ---
 ## **Deployment**